OfficeDev/office-js-docs-reference/docs/requirement-sets/common/keyboard-shortcuts-requirement-sets.md

 ## KeyboardShortcuts 1.1

+To learn about the keyboard shortcuts feature, see [Add custom keyboard shortcuts to your Office Add-ins](/office/dev/add-ins/design/keyboard-shortcuts).
 For details about the APIs in this requirement set, see [Office.actions](/javascript/api/office/office.actions).

 ## See also